caffeinalab/ti.goosh/README.md

 Notes:

-* If `body` is not present, no message is shown in the notification center.
+* If `alert` is not present, no message is shown in the notification center.
 * The pair (`tag`, `id`) identifies this notification from your app to the system, so that pair should be unique within your app.
 If you call one of the notify methods with a (tag, id) pair that is currently active and a new set of notification parameters, it will be updated.

 ## A PHP Example